What Do I Pay?

 How do I get a renters insurance policy?

 Simply add the policy with the company that holds your vehicle insurance, or call the insurance agent (or agency) of your choice.
 If you don’t have a preferred insurance provider, you’re encouraged to consider Resident Insure.
 All of our properties are pre-approved for coverage so you can sign up in less than five minutes.
 Log in to your Online Resident Portal to sign up!

 Can I wait until I’ve moved in to start my coverage?

 Per our lease agreement, all residents without insurance on their move in day will be added to our master policy and the charge for renters insurance coverage will be added to your account.
 Once we have proof of independent coverage we’ll remove you from the master policy.

 Just about everything!
-Heat, electric, water/sewer, laundry, and wired Internet with speeds up 50 Mbps are included for a flat rate $60/mo., per person.
+Water/sewer, laundry, and wired Internet with speeds up 50 Mbps are included for a flat rate $50/mo., per person.
 You’ll also split a monthly bill for heat and electric with your roommates.

 You’re welcome to add your own wireless router for your apartment, otherwise you’ll need an Ethernet cable to connect.
 Internet connectivity issues should be reported to ResTech Services at 608-663-3868.